JoseJimenezGH/IPM_Iberian_lynx/README.md

 Integrated population model (IPM) based on monitoring data (2014-2024) from the reintroduced Iberian lynx (_Lynx pardinus_) population in Extremadura, Spain.
-We performed population viability analyses to assess the impacts of various threats and management scenarios.
+We performed a viability analysis of the Iberian lynx population in Extremadura and evaluated different management scenarios.